ofqwx/form/README.md

 ### Multiple validations

-For multiple validation just add the validation functions in the validations props, the validations will be executed from top to bottom.
+For multiple validations just add the validation functions in the validations props, the validations will be executed from top to bottom.

 ```JSX
 import {Form, Input, validations} from '@ofqwx/form`